 The ideal situation is to get your Google My Business Listing consistently positioned in the top 3 listings as frequently as possible.
-With the stiff competition in the cannabis industry today, this is easier said than done, but it is possible if you cover all of your bases, or at least hire somebody that knows how to and who has done so consistently.
+With the stiff competition in the cannabis industry today, this is easier said than done, but it is possible if you cover all of your bases, or at least hire the #1 cannabis SEO consultant. .

 Use Guerilla Marketing Tactics to Obtain Free Media Exposure